 By Elaine Brown, MD

-Another exciting development is a vaccine against GBS, which may soon be used in young teens to immunize them against GBS — similar to the way that the HPV vaccine (Gardasil) is currently used.
+Another exciting development is a possible vaccine against GBS, which may be used in young teens to immunize them against GBS — similar to the way that the HPV vaccine (Gardasil) is currently used.

 Continued efforts are being made to protect women and infants from the devastating effects of group B strep.
 There is very real hope that in the near future, GBS disease will be a thing of the past.
 For now, an easy test and treatment can help reduce the risks to your newborn.